Relative stability conditions on Fukaya categories of surfaces: Lemmas about stability conditions

-\begin{remark} Note that the order $X_1,\dots,X_N$ here is not directly related to the ordering of semistable objects in the HN decomposition of $X$; in particular there is no constraint on the phases of the $X_i$, and the extension maps can go either way. \end{remark}
+\begin{remark} Note that the order $X_1,\dots,X_N$ here is not the ordering of semistable objects in the HN decomposition of $X$: the extension maps are allowed to go either way, and the same phase may appear several times. \end{remark}

 Note that if $X$ has a \textsc{cosi} decomposition then its HN decomposition can be produced from it by grouping together all stable interval objects of the same phase.

 \begin{lemma} If $X$ has a \textsc{cosi} decomposition under $\sigma$, then it is essentially unique, ie. the sets $\{X_i\}$ and $\{M_i\}$ are uniquely defined up to isomorphism. \end{lemma} \begin{proof} Follows from the uniqueness of the HN filtration and the uniqueness (up to permutation) of the Jordan-H\"older filtration on each finite-length abelian category $\cP_\phi$. \end{proof}